Wytamma/rstudio-hpc/README.md

 cat log.txt
 ```

-In a new terminal (e.g. disconnect form the HPC with `exit`) use the `ssh` command from the log file to
+In a new terminal (e.g. disconnect form the HPC with `exit`) use the `ssh` command from the log file to reconnect to the HPC

 ```bash
 ssh -L 8787:${HOSTNAME}:${PORT} ${USER}@zodiac.hpc.jcu.edu.au -p 8822 # only include -p 8822 if you are off-campus